-This blogpost is written by Rich Kennett.
+This blogpost is the first in a series written by Richard Kennett.
 He is a member of HA Secondary Committee, assistant headteacher in Bristol and co-author of the new MShed published book: “Bristol and Transatlantic Slavery”.

 Like many of you I have been thinking a lot about how we teach the British Empire this year.
 The Black Lives Matter protests and reflections that followed it showed we have a lot of work to do in the way we approach our colonial history.
 I’ve been reading, talking and reflecting on this a lot and one simple conclusion is that we need to ask different questions.